Tony1547/USB-cereal-adapter-dongle/README.md

 I plan to make more PCB projects, so I'm making this to hopefully program them, also i hope to get better at soldering through this project

-this dongle uses the CH340C to communicate from USB to UART, and can be hung from a small keychain with the hole in the corner
+This dongle uses the CH340C to communicate from USB to UART, and can be hung from a small keychain with the hole in the corner, also includes some personalization on the back of things that relate to me or the ysws

 ----